habitat-sh/core-packages/README.md

-# Habitat Build Toolchain Bootstrap
+# Habitat Packages Bootstrap

 This repo contains plan files that can be used to bootstrap a set of self contained GNU build tools that are completely isolated from the host system environment.
 These build tools can then be used to bootstrap a set of standard habitat packages for new platforms.

 This repo builds on knowledge available from the Linux From Scratch project (LFS) and adapts it for Habitat's packaging system.
 There are many variants of the LFS project for different platforms and versions.